-Recently, PLANSPONSOR reported that target risk funds experienced aggregate outflows of $2.9 billion during the second quarter of 2015.
+Recently, PLANSPONSOR reported that target risk funds experienced aggregate outflows of $2.9 billion.
 Are target risk funds appropriate for 401k plans?
 I don’t think so.
 Here’s why:

 Target risk funds (sometimes called risk-based or lifestyle funds) are professionally managed, diversified investment options that target a 401k plan participant’s risk level.
 Each participant must determine which target risk fund is appropriate to invest in by taking a risk assessment quiz.
 Quiz results determine an individual’s ability to bear risk (e.g.; conservative, moderate or aggressive).
 This is different from target date funds, where a participant’s correct target date fund option is determined by the date he/she will turn age 65.